cvishal/MetricManager/README.md

 -----

-_For Internal IBM, we have already created template, which can be leveraged for PI Setup on IBM Cloud.
+_For Internal IBM PoC and Demo purpose, we have pre-created template, which can be leveraged.
 Please get in touch with cvishal@in.ibm.com or vksuktha@in.ibm.com for more details_

 -----